 What are the three promises God made to Abraham?

 God had promised Abraham.
 He promised that Abraham would become the father of a great nation.
-But at that time, Abraham was already 75 years old and still childless.
+But then, Abraham was already 75 years old and still childless.
 He had to wait another 25 years until the promised child came when he was 100 years old; his wife, Sarah, gave birth at 90.
 God’s first promises to Abraham are one of the most beautiful passages in the Old Testament.
 They speak to us of His grace.

 It was not by chance that Abraham came to be called the father of all believers because he went through a lot but learned how, when and how much to trust God.
 According to the Bible, God promised Abram three things: